natsu2013/natsu2013.github.io/_posts/htb/2024-10-30-Cicada - Hack The Box Machine .md

 ```
 {: .nolineno }

+## SMB
 From the  results of the Nmap scan, we can see that the SMB (Server Message Block) share is enabled, which can reveal valuable information when properly explored.
 To connect to an SMB share, I often use tools like smbclient .
-To begin the process, I used a command like smbclient -L //cicada.htb -U 'guest' to list available shares.
+To begin the process, I used a command like `smbclient -L //cicada.htb -U 'guest'` to list available shares.

 ```bash
 yzx@machine:~/workspace/hackthebox$ smbclient -L //cicada.htb